 Many communities now offer chef’s kitchens with long dinner tables for people to enjoy a meal together.
 These rooms can be used by residents, while also playing host to special community gatherings, cooking classes and wine tastings, all organized by a dedicated activities director.
 The Design team believes that the importance of these spaces lies in offering residents the opportunity to entertain guests as if they had that space in their homes.

 “We want to be sure that we don’t design spaces simply based on trends.
 We activate spaces with event programming in mind as well as promoting a sense of community and togetherness.
 Amenity areas are truly successful when residents see them as an extension of their homes, and as part of a lifestyle layer in their community,” Bruno says.

 At the end of the day, the team builds communities, not just apartment homes.
 A place where residents can have access to on-site retail with coffee shops, markets and postal services, as well as open spaces, parks and in some locations, personalized concierge services.
 And the team continues to innovate.
 The Village Mission Valley in San Diego comes with a craft beer room, while some communities have gaming studios, pizza ovens and wine cellars.

 Today, the newest 100-acre master-planned village in Northern California’s Santa Clara Square has Bruno and his team fired up with the endless possibilities.
-This new live-work-shop-play destination slated for completion in 2018, will host an apartment home district and office campus as well as a shopping and dining district.
-Inspired by the entrepreneurial spirit that drives Silicon Valley, Bruno hinted at inventive amenities his team is dreaming up.
+This new live-work-shop-play destination, hosts an apartment home district and office campus as well as a shopping and dining district.